0xSMW/jfk-files2/README.md

 # JFK Files 2025 LLM Analysis

 This repository contains a comprehensive LLM-powered analysis of the 2025 JFK files that were released by the CIA under the Trump administration.
 The files include a variety of documents, memos, and reports that provide insights into the events surrounding the assassination of President John F. Kennedy.
-The original source files can be found in the `.stash` directory.

 ## Table of Contents